Interesting looking through the Teignbridge car park sites as to charges and locations:- https://sites.teignbridge.gov.uk/carparkmap

 Thanks Lynne.

 On Friday morning I was driving down The Strand, in my car, towards the junction with the A379.
 I witnessed an adult male riding his cycle off the A379 and ride up the centre of The Strand towards me.
 The cyclist bumped up the curb and on to the pavement by Boots and only because I was in his way.
 It's the same issue for all the anti social behaviour that affects residents of Dawlish.
-It's not ...
+It's not the ...

 Excellant, at last we are making forward progress.